leecrossley/cordova-plugin-social-message/README.md

 If you want to specify activity types to include, you can add an array argument such as:

 ```
-window.plugins.socialmessage.send("This is a test message", ["PostToFacebook", "PostToTwitter"]);
+window.socialmessage.send("This is a test message", ["PostToFacebook", "PostToTwitter"]);
 ```

 This example will only allow the user to post the message to Facebook or Twitter.

 A complete list of activity types can be found [here](http://developer.apple.com/library/ios/#documentation/UIKit/Reference/UIActivity_Class/Reference/Reference.html#//apple_ref/occ/cl/UIActivity).
 You should omit the "UIActivityType" prefix when adding to your array.

-## Limitations
+## Platforms

-Currently iOS only - check back in a couple of days for Android and Windows Phone 8.
+Currently iOS only - check back soon for Android and Windows Phone 8 support.